dzervas/netcatty/README.md

 # NetCaTTY

-A simple socket listener that gives you a TTY.
+A simple TCP socket utility that gives you a TTY.
+Either by listening or by connecting.

 ## Why do I need a TTY?